sentient-asterisk/poetry-camera/README.md

-# Asterisk- A Sentient Camera
+# Asterisk – A Sentient Camera

 ---